 The Company's collaboration agreements typically entitle the Company to additional payments upon the achievement of development, regulatory and sales milestones.
 If the achievement of a milestone is considered probable at the inception of the collaboration, the related milestone payment is included with other collaboration consideration, such as upfront fees and research funding, in the Company's revenue calculation.
-If these milestones are not considered probable at the inception of the collaboration, the milestones will typically be recognized in one of two ways depending on the timing of when the milestone is achieved.
+If these milestones are not considered probable at the inception of the collaboration of the collaboration, the milestones will typically be recognized in one of two ways depending on the timing of when the milestone is achieved.
 If the milestone is improbable at inception and subsequently deemed probable of achievement, such will be added to the transaction price, resulting in a cumulative adjustment to revenue.
-If the milestone is achieved after the performance period has completed and all performance obligations have been delivered, the Company will recognize the milestone payment as revenue in its entirety in the period the milestone was achieved.
+If the milestone is achieved after the performance period has been completed and all performance obligations have been delivered, the Company will recognize the milestone payment as revenue in its entirety in the period the milestone was achieved.

 The Company's collaborative agreements, for accounting purposes, represent contracts with customers and therefore are not subject to accounting literature on collaborative agreements.
 The Company grants licenses to its intellectual property, supplies raw materials or finished goods, provides research and development services and offers sales support for the co-promotion of products, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
-The Company does not develop assets jointly with collaboration partners, and does not share in significant risks of their development or commercialization activities.
-Accordingly, the Company concluded that its collaborative agreements must be accounted for pursuant to Topic 606, Revenue from Contracts with Customers.
+The Company does not develop assets jointly with collaborative agreements must generally be accounted for pursuant to Topic 606, Revenue from Contracts with Customers.